vexx32/PSKoans/docs/Register-Advice.md

 ## DESCRIPTION
 Causes powershell to write a random piece of advice on each start.
-This is done by creating / modifying the powershell profile.
+This is done by creating / modifying the powershell profile to call `Show-Advice` on each session start.

 ## EXAMPLES